Bryant H. Byrnes, Esq.

 By: Bryant Byrnes, Esq.

-Bryant H. Byrnes, Esq. practices construction law in the San Francisco Bay Area and is counsel to the NARI Board of Directors.
+Bryant H. Byrnes, Esq. practices construction law in the San Francisco Bay Area and is counsel to the SFBA NARI Board of Directors.
 Questions?
-Please feel free to contact him by email at firstname.lastname@example.org.
+His website is www.bryantbyrnes.com.
+Feel free to contact Bryant by email at firstname.lastname@example.org.